adrs0049/funpy/ReadMe.md

 1. The strings in `eqn` are interpreted using `sympy`, and thus must be valid sympy expressions.
-For this reason parameters and function names must be given to ChebOp upon construction (Future: Can we guess this somehow?).
+For this reason parameters and function names must be given to ChebOp upon construction (Future: Can we infer this somehow?).

 2. The boundary conditions must be valid `funpy` operations.
 They are transformed into usable for by using the automatic differentiation framework